 We have 1000 such scenarios, some more extreme, some less extreme.
 Using known market data going back 100 years, where we have seen and measured how the market performed under various stressful circumstances, we can evaluate how much confidence you should have in achieving your life objectives.

-So this is a historically backed, quantitative, data-driven retirement planning process.
+So, this is a historically backed, quantitative, data-driven high net worth retirement planning

 You have high confidence of achieving your life-goals if, 75-90% of your stress tests (Comfort Zone), are projected to exceed (not meet) all your retirement plans and goals.